ACED-IDP/gen3-helm/docs/aced.md

   - kube-aced-commons-staging-gen3
   - logs-aced-commons-staging-gen3

-- Need to manually create five buckets:
+This buckets serve as a template for our storage buckets but won't actually be used to store data.
+Instead we'll manually create five buckets that represent the data storage for each institution:
   - aced-production-data-bucket
   - aced-production-manchester-data-bucket
   - aced-production-ohsu-data-bucket